 1830 +1857 „Schützenfeste“ (rifle contest) were considered as special and important highlights in the history of the Innere Enge.

 1863 The Burgergemeinde Bern, owner of the building and the landproperty, decided to construct a new building.

 1914 The Innere Enge was a part of the Landesausstellung (National exhibition).

 1945/46 The building was enlarged and renovated.

-1981 The Public Authority in Bern appropriated a large-scale project, the erection of a hotel.
-Shortly thereafter the community founded the action group „Save the Innere Enge“, demanding that the area should be declared a protected green zone and guarded against further interventions.
+1981 The Public Authority in Bern approved a large-scale hotel project, Shortly thereafter the community founded the action group „Save the Innere Enge“, demanding that the area should be declared a protected green zone and guarded against further interventions.

 1984 In a plebiscite the initiative of the action group was accepted and the Authority had to back down.